phpwarks/website/README.md

 > There is a know issue where the `php-fpm` service does not start, to rectify, simply run `$ sudo service php-fpm start`.

+To build all required assets, simply run `make build`, then composer will be installed and SASS compiling will be ran.

+> Run `make help` for more information

 __Directories:__

 #### /app